-It’s that time of year when our kids start to come home every day after school with a backpack full of artwork.
-Teachers are cleaning out their classrooms, and winding up the year by sending things home daily.
+It’s that time of year when our kids start to come home every day after school with a backpack full of crafts and artwork.
+Teachers are cleaning out their classrooms, and winding up the year by sending kids’ art home daily.
 By the last day of school, you can expect your kid to be toting an additional grocery bag full as well.

-While my kids are in high school now and don’t bring much art home, I still have years of school artwork hanging around.
+My kids are in high school now and don’t bring much art home.
+But, I still have years of school artwork hanging around.
 Some pieces I have cleverly crafted, and others are shoved in bins and boxes, waiting to be looked at again.

-Pinterest is full of checklists and brilliant ideas for utilizing our kid’s artwork.
+Pinterest is full of checklists and brilliant ideas for utilizing our kids’ art.
 But if you are like 95% of the parents I know, these ideas often remain pinned to a Pinterest board, and are not usually revisited or executed.

 When artwork starts to flow into the house, many moms hastily stash it away to be dealt with later – later being when you end up moving homes or something that sparks simply digging out those boxes again.
 With so much emotion attached to the things our kids create, it can be hard to know exactly how to manage it in the moment.
 Soon, years of old and tattered art pieces end up being stored away and never looked at again.

 There are few things that any parent can do which will help minimize the mountain of art that piles up over the years.
 Some ideas are simple, and others more crafty, but there is something for everyone on this list to help manage our kid’s school art projects.

 What to Do with All the Kids’ Art

 As soon as it comes through the door, pick a few pieces to frame.
 You can use the same frames year after year, and keep the older pieces in the back of the frame if you still want to save them.
 I like to display them among other photos and pieces of professional artwork.